|

 National Weather Service Portland OR

-temperatures during the middle of next week.
+cooler temperatures by the end of next week.

 &&